-Norma’s uncle, Jack Marriott was one of the Dambusters, a Flight Engineer, who was sadly, but mysteriously killed on his way home from the Dams.
+Norma’s uncle, Jack Marriott was one of the Dambusters, the Flight Engineer of AJ-Z who was sadly, but mysteriously killed on his way home from the Dams.

 Even though everybody has heard of the Dambusters, in reality most people know very little.
 What is generally known is based on the 1955 film, and as good as it is, and it’s very good, it has lots of inaccuracies, and at the time it was made some of the details of the raid were still subject to the official secrets act.
 In the film Jack’s Lancaster was shown crashing near to the Eder Dam, but in reality, it had dropped its ‘Bouncing Bomb’ and managed to fly part of the way home before being shot down as it approached the Dutch border.

 My research into the Dambusters story led to discussions with some of the leading experts on the subject and has resulted in a book which describes Jack’s life and the true details of what happened that night on the 16/17 May 1943 when he and 52 of his fellow airmen lost their lives.
 Jack’s story didn’t end that night and it continues right up to the present day.

 My book which includes some unique documents – Jack Marriott the High Peak Dambuster published by Pen and Sword is available to pre-order now from:

 For a minute by minute account of the Dambuster raid see my blog https://pleszak.blog/2022/05/16/operation-chastise-the-dambusters/

 Operation Chastise – The Dambusters a minute-by-minute account

 The day a Lincoln bombed a Lancaster, and a Meteor shot a Meteor shooting a Lincoln